rubrickyard/old_rubrickyard.github.io/index.md

   slug: features
   headline: "<br><strong>AI for a purpose<br></strong>Not for its own sake"
   content: AI projects should not be started out of <em>Fear Of Missing Out</em>.
-    Our mission is to help you set the <strong>foundational brick to your meaningful project,</strong> providing interdisciplinary solutions powered with AI.
-Let us empower your team with essential data literacy, strategy planning to help you incorporate and implement custom AI solutions in your workflow.
+    Our mission is to help you set the <strong>foundational brick to your projects,</strong>
+    providing interdisciplinary expertise.
+Let's empower your team with essential data literacy, and define the correct strategy to incorporate and implement AI solutions in your workflow.
   cta:
     enabled: true
     url: 'mailto: info@rubrick.ca'